+with the parameter $d\approx 4$ fm.
+The moment of inertia of the bending vibrations $I_b$ is determined~\cite{shneidman2002} by the relation:

-Note that usually in such studies the moments of inertia of the fragments are calculated within the framework of the solid model, i.e. $I_{1,2}\equiv I_{i_{rigid}}=\frac{M_i}{5}\sum{R_i^2}$.
-However, our method uses the approach of the Migdal superfluid nucleus model~\cite{migdal1960}, in which the moments of inertia of the FF differ significantly from their solid-state counterparts.
-Typically, the moments of inertia of strongly deformed FFs range from $0.4I_{rigid}$ to $0.7I_{rigid}$, and in the region of near-magic nuclei the range is from $0.2I_{rigid}$ to $0.3I_{rigid}$.
-For details in this matter, the authors refer to the following paper~\cite{lyubashevsky2025}, where a more detailed study has been performed.
-Using the estimation of the FF moments of inertia from~\cite{migdal1960} and the formulas~\cref{eq:2,eq:3} one can obtain the indicated values for the wriggling and bending vibrations, which are given in~\Cref{tab:t1} for the cases of induced fission of nuclei $\rm ^{232}Th$, $\rm ^{238}U$ and spontaneous fission of $\rm ^{252}Cf$.
+Note that, in such studies, the moments of inertia of the fragments are usually calculated within the framework of the rigid body model, i.e., $I_{1,2}\equiv I_{i_{rigid}}=\frac{M_i}{5}\sum{R_i^2}$.
+However, our method uses the approach of the Migdal superfluid nucleus model~\cite{migdal1960}, in which the moments of inertia of the FF differ significantly from their rigid body counterparts.
+Typically, the moments of inertia of strongly deformed FFs range from $0.4I_{rigid}$ to $0.7I_{rigid}$, and in the region of near-magic nuclei, the range is from $0.2I_{rigid}$ to $0.3I_{rigid}$.
+For details on this matter, the authors refer to the following paper~\cite{lyubashevsky2025}, where a more detailed study has been performed.
+Using the estimation of the FF moments of inertia from~\cite{migdal1960} and the formulas~\cref{eq:2,eq:3}, one can obtain the indicated values for the wriggling and bending vibrations, which are given in~\Cref{tab:t1} for the cases of induced fission of nuclei $\rm ^{232}Th$, $\rm ^{238}U$, and spontaneous fission of $\rm ^{252}Cf$.

 Analyzing the data presented in~\Cref{tab:t1}, it can be seen that the moments of inertia of FF differ significantly depending on the type of oscillation.
-For example, for $\rm Xe$ and $\rm Ba$ nuclei, the values of the moments of inertia $I_b$ are higher than for wriggling vibrations, and for some, such as $\rm Nd$, the opposite is true -- high values of $I_{\rm w}$, especially noticeable in the fission reaction $\rm ^{252}Cf(sf)$.
+For example, for $\rm Xe$ and $\rm Ba$ nuclei, the values of the moments of inertia $I_b$ are higher than for wriggling vibrations, and for some, such as $\rm Nd$, the opposite is true—high values of $I_{\rm w}$, especially noticeable in the fission reaction $\rm ^{252}Cf(sf)$.
 This indicates that different modes of oscillation have different effects on the dynamics of the formation of FF spins, which emphasizes the complexity of the processes occurring in nuclear fission.
 The necessity to take into account different vibration mechanisms when analyzing the spin characteristics of FFs is in excellent agreement with the theoretical ideas of the author's group~\cite{kadmensky2017,kadmensky_yad2024}.

 Now let us write out the relation between the spins of the wriggling and bending vibrations $J_k$ and the spins of the fragments $J_i$, taking into account the moments of inertia of the FF~\cite{shneidman2002, randrup2021, randrup_dossing2022, vogt2021} for the projections on the $X$ and $Y$ axes perpendicular to the symmetry axis of the fissile nucleus $Z$, which are of the form: